hy-ng/HComp-web/registration.md

 To register online, please complete the form at [https://aaai.getregistered.net/hcomp-23](https://aaai.getregistered.net/hcomp-23).
 If you qualify for student rates, you will be required to submit proof of student status (PDF) through the online system before you can complete your registration.

 ## Refund Requests
 The deadline for refund requests is October 6, 2023.
 All refund requests must be made in writing to AAAI at hcompreg@aaai.org.
-A $100.00 processing fee will be assessed for all refunds.
+A $50.00 processing fee will be assessed for all refunds.

 ## VISA Information

-Letters of invitation can be requested by accepted HCOMP-23 authors or registrants with a completed registration with payment.
-If you are attending HCOMP-23 and require a letter of invitation, please send the following information to hcompreg@aaai.org:
+Letters of invitation can be requested by accepted HCOMP-23 authors or registrants with a paid, completed registration.
+You can access the visa letter request form via the link in your registration confirmation email.

 First/Given Name: